syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/save-pdf-files.md

 ---
 layout: post
-title: Open PDF files ##Platform_Name## Pdfviewer control | Syncfusion
+title: Saving PDF files ##Platform_Name## Pdfviewer control | Syncfusion
-description: This page helps you to learn about how to load PDF files from various locations in Syncfusion ##Platform_Name## Pdfviewer control of Syncfusion Essential JS 2 and more.
+description: This page helps you to learn here all about saving PDF files in Syncfusion ##Platform_Name## Pdfviewer control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Open PDF files
+control: Saving PDF files
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Open PDF files
+# Saving PDF file

-You might need to open and view the PDF files from various location.
-In this section, you can find the information about how to open PDF files from URL, database, local file system, and as base64 string.
+After editing the PDF file with various annotation tools, you will need to save the updated PDF to the server, database, or local file system.

-## Opening a PDF from URL
+## Save PDF file to Server

-If you have your PDF files in the web, you can open it in the viewer using URL.
+Need to save the modified PDF back to a server.
+To achieve this, proceed with the following steps

 **Step 1:** Create a Simple PDF Viewer Sample in JavaScript